NeuroTechX/ntx_slack_archive/eegdata.md

  >hello wifi, variable sample rates (research speeds 1kHz+) and you can read directly from the external serial port with a simple function call allowing you to get up to 1000Hz over hard wired serial.

+9/2/2017 3:22 AM

+ **aj** :

+ >also can read from analog or digital ports on the top of the board with a simple command now